mjeshtri/bonds/README.md

 - RStudio Version 1.2.1335
   Older versions could also work.
   Two packages are direct dependencies:
   - `manipulate` - for interactive plot
   - `testthat` - in case you want to run the Unit Tests

 # How to use

 Sourcing or running `interactive_bonds.R` should generate the interactive plot like this:

 ![Bond price](screenshots/picture.png)

+The example is completly theoretical as it assumes that at time when when the bond with coupon rate `c` (and selected TTM and coupon frequency) is issued, we select the required Yield.
+If the yield matches the coupon rate the price matches the face value (expresed as percentage) and there is no risk.
+However, if some new interest rate is applied ( see x-axes on top), we can observe the new theoretical price (in second y- axis).
+In addition the script calculates the Macaulay’s duration, modified duration, convexity and convexity effect.